linucks/ha_sensors/README.md

 - https://github.com/hassio-addons/addon-tailscale

 ### Useful Addons
+For editing the YAML files (although it was very buggy)
 - https://github.com/hassio-addons/addon-vscode

 ## Networking
 To configure the connection for a wifi not present at setup:

 - https://github.com/home-assistant/operating-system/blob/dev/Documentation/network.md